Generic name: eplerenone [ ep-LER-e-none ]

 Eplerenone may also be used for purposes not listed in this medication guide.

-You may not be able to take this medicine if you have severe kidney disease, high potassium levels in your blood, or type 2 diabetes with protein in your urine.
+You may not be able to take eplerenone if you have severe kidney disease, high potassium levels in your blood, or type 2 diabetes with increased levels of albumin (a protein) in your urine.

 You may not be able to take this medicine if you are allergic to eplerenone, or if you have: